mitchhit234/meleeWebProject/README.md

 ## To Do
 * Most characters still have blank data fields that need to be filled

-* Add general info icon on home page, explaining terminology used on the website and give credit to all who datamined the game to obtain the frame data

 * Add character stats such as dash duration, rankings for misc info (if you have any suggestions feel free to direct message me on [Twitter](https://twitter.com/SandTFGC))

 * Find missing character animation GIFs, such as all of Pichu's animations and most character's throws